Fellowship of Isis - Biographies of the Founders

 Trees, flowers, people and animals are in reality a part of one’s self.
 When one operates on a psychic level, as Pamela did, harmony and the connectedness to all other forms of life is understood.
 Pamela, along with Lawrence felt the necessity of naming their Fellowship after a Goddess, and the launching of the Fellowship of Isis provided important impetus to the early Goddess movement.
 During her awakening to the reality of the Divine Feminine, Pamela became a vegetarian and remained so during the rest of her life.

-Lawrence and Pamela were married in 1948 and had three daughters, Melian, Anna and Lucy, and one son, David.
-After nearly forty years of marriage and a lifetime devoted to family and community service, Pamela Durdin-Robertson passed away in 1987.
+Lawrence and Pamela were married in 1948.
+When Lawrence and Pamela married, he was vicar at a local church.
+One of her duties as vicar’s wife, was to oversee flowers for the church.
+Pamela loved nature and decided to use wild flowers from the nearby fields.They had three daughters, Melian, Anna and Lucy, and one son, David.
+After nearly forty years of marriage and a lifetime devoted to family and community service, Pamela Durdin-Robertson passed away on December 8, 1987.